bwang514/awesome-HAI/README.md

 # Awesome HCI + DL List

-There has been a rising trend of applying __Deep Learning__, or the buzzword __AI__, to solve __Human-Computer Interaction__ problems.
-However, it seems like so far there is no single entry to all these HCI + DL/ Human-AI Interaction resources.
-That's why we started to maintain this list.
+There is a rising trend of applying __Deep Learning__, or __AI__, to solve __Human-Computer Interaction__ problems.
+However, there is no single entry to all these awesome HCI + DL/ Human-AI Interaction resources so far.
+That's why we started to maintain this list!

 ## Conference Papers